 Due to the sweetened condensed milk, some flavors tend to make the ice cream way too sweet.
 That is the beauty of unsweetened cocoa powder and coffee.
-No added sugar, just the sweetened condensed milk – and that happens to be just perfect!
+There is no added sugar, just the sweetened condensed milk - and that happens to be perfect!

 Why do we use sweetened condensed milk?